Melencolia I: Legacy

 The Renaissance historian Frances Yates believed George Chapman's 1594 poem The Shadow of Night to be influenced by Dürer's print, and Robert Burton described it in his The Anatomy of Melancholy (1621).
 Dürer's Melencolia is the patroness of the City of Dreadful Night in the final canto of James Thomson's poem of that name.
 The print was taken up in Romantic poetry of the nineteenth century in English and French.

 The Passion façade of the Sagrada Família contains a magic square based on the magic square in Melencolia I. The square is rotated and one number in each row and column is reduced by one so the rows and columns add up to 33 instead of the standard 34 for a 4x4 magic square.

+Lisbon Metro station Parque displays in one of its decorative azulejos a direct reference.